 – Multiple scripting languages

-– Use mixed scripting languages to control SecureCRT including VBScript, JScript, and PerlScript.
+– Use multiple scripting languages to control SecureCRT including VBScript, JScript, and PerlScript.

 – Scripting functions

-– Scripting functions concede we to write login scripts, send content to sessions, send files, work with tabs, and perform other activities.
+– Scripting functions allow you to write login scripts, send text to sessions, transfer files, work with tabs, and perform other activities.

 – Other Features